Skip to main content

 1. Use the NexHealth branded button configured to send NexHealth UTM parameters.
 The script is provided in your institutions online booking links page (Go to Settings -> Online booking links).

-2. Go to Analytics -> Online Booking in NexHealth and you'll be able to export a CSV of appointments with available UTM parameters.
+2. In NexHealth, go to Analytics -> Appointment → Booked Online → Select requested date filter; you'll be able to export a CSV of appointments with available UTM parameters.

 3. You can then use this CSV to do further conversion analytics.